Cookies on this website

 Facilitators

-We are looking for public engagement support staff from across the University of Oxford and Oxford Brookes University.
-The facilitator's role is to support the developing community/researcher partnerships and act as ‘creative agents’ spotting areas of common interest and asking the right questions at the right time to help projects progress.
-We are keen to hear from anyone with experience or interest in public and community engagement with research, who is keen to develop their skills to foster partnerships and ensure the collaborations are grounded in community needs whilst providing opportunities for all team members to make a positive contribution.
+We are looking for university professional services staff to be Science Together project team facilitators.
+The facilitator's role is to support the developing partnerships and act as ‘creative agents’ spotting areas of common interest and asking the right questions at the right time to help projects progress.
+We are keen to hear from anyone with experience or interest in public and community engagement with research, who is keen to develop their skills tand ensure the collaborations are grounded in community needs whilst providing opportunities for all team members to make a positive contribution.

 Funding

-Each project team will be given a budget to develop and deliver their collaborative project, and the community group partners will be paid for their time.
-All programme costs are covered, so participation in the programme is free for researchers and facilitators, who volunteer their time to support the project they are part of.
+Each Science Together team is given a budget to develop and deliver their collaborative project, and funding is included to cover community partner staff time.
+All programme costs are covered, so participation in the programme is free for researchers and facilitators, who volunteer their time to support the implementation of the project they are part of.
+Regular training, networking, social events and communications are provided for everyone.

 2024.25 Community Partners

 The programme requires an ongoing commitment from all participants of around 10 months.
-The amount of time offered by university researchers and facilitators can be agreed with the relevant community project group, but as a guide we anticipate approximately one or two days per month.
+The amount of time offered by university researchers and facilitators can be agreed with the relevant community partner and project team, but as a guide we anticipate approximately a couple of hours per week (on average).

 COntact information